sriharivishnu/AWS_Notes/CLF-C01/S01_Cloud.md

 Public Cloud

-- Cloud resourcs owned and operated by a third-party cloud service provider delivered over the Internet
+- Cloud resources owned and operated by a third-party cloud service provider delivered over the Internet
 - Six Advantages of Cloud Computing above